taniarascia/laconia/README.md

 ## Usage

-In Laconia, you can register an account, log in, log out, reset your password, create and edit lists, and view public profiles.
+Laconia is a simple list-making website.
+You can register an account, log in, log out, reset your password, create and edit lists, and view public profiles.

 - `/` - Index
 - `/register` - Register a new user